sajsdob/BreedsQuizz/README.md

 # BreedsQuizz
 Breeds Quizz

-Quizz that finds you a perfect breed just for you based on the questions you provide.
+Quizz that finds a perfect dog breed just for you based on the questions you provide.

 REACT/SASS